 Complete Guide to Height Gauges [ Vernier, Digital, Electronic, How to Use ]

-A digital height gauge and granite surface plate should come fairly early in your Metrology investment schedule given how useful they can be.
-Like Micrometers and Calipers, you can also get Vernier Height Gauges, Dial Height Gauges, and more sophisticated Electronic Height Gauges.
+Digital height gages and granite surface plates should come fairly early in your Metrology investment schedule given how useful they can be.
+They're used to measure vertical distances, typically in conjunction with a surface plate.
+Like Micrometers and Calipers, you can also get Vernier Height Gauges, Dial Height Gages, and more sophisticated Electronic Height Gauges.

-I’ve pictured two excellent entry-level height gages from name brand makers–Starrett and Mitutoyo.
-The Mitutoyo is a lot more money, but it also has twice the change and a fine adjustment handwheel.
+I've pictured two excellent entry-level height gages from name-brand makers-Starrett and Mitutoyo.
+The Mitutoyo is a lot more money, but it also has twice the full range travel and a fine adjustment handwheel.
 The Starrett is more of a calipers-on-a-stand.

 You will also need to budget for a surface plate to make the height gage useful.